ystromm/tdd-bowling-python/README.md

 ## Test Driven Development

-- Write a failing test
+- Write a failing test 🔴
-- Make the test pass in a simple way
+- Make the test pass in a simple way 🟢
-- Refactor
+- Refactor (naming, duplication, complexity, ...) 🟡
 - Start over

 ## Requirements for bowling scoring